docktie/docktie/readme.md

 # What is DockTie

-Is a simple wrapper script for commands that resides in docker containers.
+Is a simple wrapper script for commands inside docker container(s).

 So for instance, what you would normally run as:

 ```
      docker-compose exec node node --v
 ```
-becomes:
+becomes
 ```
      node --version
 ```